+Subnetworks.
 In the RTNs we have seen so far, the labels on the output edges are direct outputs known as terminals: following an edge just produces the symbol on that edge.
 We can make more expressive RTNs by allowing edge labels to also name subnetworks.
 A subnetwork is identified by the name of its starting node.
-When an edge with a subnetwork label is followed, instead of outputting one symbol, the network traversal jumps to the subnetwork node.
+When an edge labeled with a subnetwork is followed, the network traversal jumps to the subnetwork node.
 Then, it can follow any path from that node to a final node.
 Upon reaching a final node, the network traversal jumps back to complete the edge.

-For example, consider the network shown in Figure 2.3.
+For example, consider the network shown in Figure 2.4.
 It describes the same language as the RTN in Figure 2.1, but uses subnetworks for Noun and Verb.
 To produce a string, we start in the Sentence node.
-The only edge out from Sentence is labeled Noun.
+The only edge out from

+Sentence is labeled Noun.
 To follow the edge, we jump to the Noun node, which is a separate subnetwork.
 Now, we can follow any path from Noun to a final node (in this cases, outputting either "Alice" or "Bob" on the path toward EndNoun.

-Figure 2.3.
+Figure 2.4.
 Recursive transition network with subnetworks.

-Suppose we replace the Noun subnetwork with the more interesting version shown in Figure 2.4.

-The new subnetwork includes an edge from Noun to N1 labeled with Noun.
-So, if we follow this edge, control jumps back into the Noun node, for another path through the Noun subnetwork.
-Starting from Noun, we can generate complex phrases like "Alice and Bob" or "Alice and Bob and Alice" (note there are two different paths that generate this phrase).
+Suppose we replace the Noun subnetwork with the more interesting version shown in Figure 2.5.
+This subnetwork includes an edge from Noun to N1 labeled Noun.
+Following this edge involves following a path through the Noun subnetwork.
+Starting from Noun, we can generate complex phrases like "Alice and Bob" or "Alice and Bob and Alice" (find the two different paths through the network that generate this phrase).

 To keep track of paths through RTNs without subnetworks, a single marker suffices.
 We can start with the marker on the start node, and move it along the path through each node to the final node.
-To keep track of paths on an RTN with subnetworks, though, is more complicated.
-We need to keep track of the where we are in the current network, but also where we need to jump to when a final node is reached.
+Keeping track of paths on an RTN with subnetworks is more complicated.
+We need to keep track of where we are in the current network, and also where to continue to when a final node of the current subnetwork is reached.
 Since we can enter subnetworks within subnetworks, we need a way to keep track of arbitrarily many jump points.